I Care a Lot: Plot

 Fran discovers "Jennifer Peterson" is an identity stolen from an infant who died of polio.
 When Jennifer refuses to tell Marla her real identity, Marla teams up with property manager Sam Rice and withdraws filling many of Jennifer's basic needs.
 Finding his mother's safe deposit box rifled, Roman sends three thugs to Jennifer's facility to take her.
-This violent effort fails, and Marla helps police apprehend Alexi, who is one of the men.
+This effort fails, and Marla helps police apprehend Alexi, who is one of the men.
 Fran's police contact tells them that Alexi is the sibling of two other mafia bosses who supposedly died in a fire.
 Having failed to rescue his mother, Roman has Dr. Amos killed at her office.
 After hearing this news, Marla and Fran move into an unsold property of a previous victim.
-Jennifer attacks Marla when she visits the facility and is moved to a psychiatric ward.
+Jennifer is baited into attacking Marla when she visits the facility and is moved to a psychiatric ward.

-Marla is kidnapped while Fran is attacked in their home.
-Marla is taken to Roman, where she demands $10 million to arrange Jennifer's release.
+Marla is tranquilized and kidnapped while Fran is attacked in their home.
+Marla is taken to Roman and demands $10 million to arrange Jennifer's release.
 He refuses, and his associates knock her out with chloroform and send her in a car into a lake.
 She escapes and returns home to find Fran beaten unconscious as gas fills the house.
-They narrowly escape an explosion and flee to another unsold property.
+They escape an explosion and flee to another unsold property.
 Marla shows Fran the diamonds she has hidden there.
 She offers Fran a choice: they can use the diamonds to start a new life elsewhere, or they can get revenge.

 Marla and Fran track down Roman and kidnap him.
 They force drugs into his body, burn his car, and leave him on a forest trail.
 He will be discovered high on drugs and with no identification.
 Roman is discovered by a jogger, and is rescued.
 With no identity, Roman is designated a "John Doe" by a judge, who appoints Marla as Roman's legal guardian.
 Marla visits Roman and offers to release him and Jennifer from her guardianship for $10 million.

 Instead, Roman offers her a partnership in a global business based on her scam.
-She accepts and, using his money and connections, quickly becomes a powerful, extremely wealthy CEO.
+She accepts and, using his money and connections, becomes a powerful, wealthy CEO.
 Roman is reunited with Jennifer, while Marla marries Fran.

 While leaving a TV interview, Marla is shot by Feldstrom.
-He says that his mother died alone in the assisted living facility because no one would let him see her.
-As Feldstrom is arrested, Fran cries out for help and Marla dies in her arms.
+He says that his mother died alone in the facility because no one would let him see her.
+As Feldstrom is arrested, Fran cries out for help as Marla bleeds to death in her arms.